danchoi/ri_vim/README.markdown

     rvm docs generate-ri

-You can check if this worked by running a command like `ri Enumerable` or `ri IO` on the comand line.
+You can check if this worked by running a command like `ri Enumerable` or `ri IO` on the command line.

 You may run into the following an error when you run this rvm command: